-In 1986, as Marvel Comics entered into financial trouble, Marvel Productions was separated from their comics bretheren... sort of; Marvel Entertainment Group was sold by New World, but NW kept Marvel Productions; not long after, New World was bought by the Andrews Group, the same company that had purchased the comics side!
+In 1989, as New World entered into financial trouble, Marvel Productions was separated from their comics bretheren... sort of; Marvel Entertainment Group was sold by New World, but NW kept Marvel Productions; not long after, New World was bought by the Andrews Group, the same company that had purchased the comics side!
 In any case, New World retained MP, and renamed it to New World Animation in 1993.
 By that time, Loesch has moved onto become the head honcho of the fledgling Fox Kids Network, and got her and Lee's dream project on the air: X-Men.
-Several years later, New World was sold in its entirety to News Corporation, who in turn placed the Marvel/DFE catalog into Saban Entertainment (a co-producer of X-Men).
+Several years later, New World was sold in its entirety to News Corporation, which in turn placed the Marvel/DFE catalog into Saban Entertainment (a co-producer of X-Men).
 Saban merged with Fox's Children's Entertainment division that year to form Fox Family Worldwide, Inc. Finally, in 2001, Fox Family Worldwide, Inc. was sold to Disney.
-Currently, with some exceptions, most of the all-original DePatie-Freleng and Marvel Productions library are owned by Disney, through Marvel Animation.
+Currently, with some exceptions, most of the all-original DePatie-Freleng and Marvel Productions/New World Animation library are owned by Disney, through Marvel Animation.
 The rest of New World's library would later be sold to Disney as part of its merger with 21st Century Fox, the legal successor to News Corporation, in March 2019 (New World itself now consists solely of television stations still managed by the spun-out Fox, which consists of the remnants of News Corp not sold to Disney).

 One of the company's animators, Nelson Shin, was also the creator of the Star Wars Lightsaber effect for A New Hope (of which the studio received credit for) and the founder of South Korean animation studio AKOM.

 Animated programs/movies made under the Marvel Productions name (entries marked with an * mean it was co-produced with Sunbow Entertainment):